ECAD MCAD Collaboration

 Comparing IDX with IDF

-The aim of the ECAD/MCAD Collaboration IF is not only to develop a standard for the exchange of ECAD and MCAD data, but also to make it easy for vendors to implement the standard and support increasingly complex board designs.
-For this reason, in addition to adding new functionality to IDXv4.5 we’ve also significantly simplified the way items are described in the format.
-Information and examples of how to describe items using the new simplified IDXv4.5 format are available in the “Implementation Guidelines”.
+The aim of the ECAD/MCAD Collaboration Implementor Forum (IF) is not only to develop a standard for the exchange of ECAD and MCAD data, but also simplify the implementation for vendors.
+For this reason, in addition to adding new functionality to IDX schema we’ve also significantly simplified the way items are described in the format.
+Information and examples of how to describe items using the new simplified standard format are available in the “Implementation Guidelines”.
 These Guidelines and the Recommendation documents are available for free from the prostep ivip Media Library.

 Incremental Changes